-The Grange is a 'care home' for 11 people.
-The home had been extended and had a bungalow area (attached by a corridor) to the main house for two people.
-The service supports adults living with a learning disability, acquired brain injury or complex behavioural needs.
+Elmlea is a 'care home' for 10 people.
+Elmlea consists of a home for eight people and a separate bungalow for two people.
+The service supports adults living with a learning disability or complex behavioural needs.

-To ensure this felt like people's own home there were no deliberate signs to indicate The Grange was a care home.
-The home is in a residential area within Gloucestershire.
+To ensure this felt like people's own home, there were no deliberate signs to indicate Elmlea was a care home.
+The home is in a residential area within Gloucester.
 Support staff wore their own clothes when working with people including when supporting people in the community.
-Three ladies and seven gentlemen were living at The Grange at the time of our inspection.
-One person stayed at the home for respite on a weekly basis, however had his own dedicated room.
+10 people were living at Elmlea at the time of our inspection.